bartoszzuk/SemanticAnalysis/README.md

 ## Recurrent Models

 We test two recurrent model, LSTM-based and GRU-based.
+During training, we select model with the best validation score.
 Below we provide:
 - Train and validation losses
 - Confusion Matrices on test data
-- Classification reports on test data
+- Classification reports on test

 <table>
  <tr>